ElbeWho/MicroWorld/README.md

 The second one is using integration with SciPy to locally calculate streamlines positions.
 This data can be exported and type of its extension whas choosen with thought of future development.
 We started creating visualisation in 3D for Stokeslet with library k3d and using JuPyter Notebook.

-We highly encourage to write with any questions about the current version or future development to write to the following e-mail address g.niechwiado@student.uw.edu.pl .
+We highly encourage to write with any questions about the current version or future development to the following e-mail address g.niechwiado@student.uw.edu.pl .

 As examples are shown singularities but also film of swimming algae.